Staying Safe From Animals On Roads

 - Get within the habit of scanning the roadside as you drive.

-Vigilance is that the first and best defense, especially when driving on unfamiliar rural roads.
+Vigilance is the first and best defense, especially when driving on unfamiliar rural roads.
 Ask passengers to assist by scanning either side of the roadway.

 - If you see one animal, expect that there are others nearby.